 - Develop, review, and make recommendations as appropriate to the Executive Committees and Policy Boards on the priorities for the purchase of equipment, training, communications, and other issues related to regional transportation coordination.

-- Provide support for regional transit projects and proposals, when consistent with the goals, objectives and projects outlined in the Regional Coordination Plan.
+- Provide support for regional rural transit projects and proposals, when consistent with the goals, objectives and projects outlined in the Regional Coordination Plan.

-- Promote public awareness of transportation service issues, as well as program plans and objectives, through frequent publicity, presentations to civic organizations and other interested groups.
+- Promote public awareness of rural transportation service issues, as well as program plans and objectives, through frequent publicity, presentations to civic organizations and other interested groups.

 - Identify and establish relationships with groups, agencies and individuals that provide transportation services.